The First Book of Moses Genesis

 6 And it came be at the end of forty days Noah opened the window of the ark that he had made, 7 and he sent forth a raven; it went out, going out and returning until the waters were dried up from the earth.
 8 Then he sent forth a dove from him, to see if the waters had subsided from the face of the ground, 9 but the dove found no place to set her foot, and she returned to him to the ark, for the waters were still on the face of the whole earth.
 So he put out his hand and took her and brought her into the ark to himself.
 10 And he waited another seven days, and again he sent out the dove from the ark.
 11 And the dove came back to him in the evening, and behold, in her mouth was a freshly plucked olive leaf.
 So Noah knew that the waters was abated from the earth.
 12 And he waited again another seven days, and he sent out the dove, but it did not return again to him.

 13 In the six hundred and first year, in the first month, the first day of the month, the waters were dried up from upon the earth.
 And Noah removed the covering of the ark and looked, and behold, the face of the ground was dried up.
 14 In the second month, on the twenty-seventh day of the month, the earth was dry.
 15 Then God spoke to Noah, saying, 16 “Go out from the ark, you and your wife, and your sons and your sons' wives with you.
-17 Bring out with you every living thing that is with you of all flesh, birds and animals and every creeping thing that creeps on the earth, that they may swarm on the earth, and be fruitful and multiply on the earth.”
+17 Bring out with you all the living creatures that is with you of all flesh, flying creatures and animals and every creeping thing that creeps on the earth, that they may swarm on the earth, and be fruitful and multiply on the earth.”
 18 So Noah went out, and his sons and his wife and his sons' wives with him.
-19 Every beast, every creeping thing, and every bird, everything that moves on the earth, went out by families from the ark.
+19 Every beast, every creeping thing, and every flying creatures, everything that moves on the earth, went out by families from the ark.

 20 Then Noah built an altar to Jehovah and took some of every clean animal and some of every clean bird and offered burnt offerings on the altar.
 21 Jehovah smelled the soothing aroma; and the Jehovah in his heart, “I will never again curse the ground on account of man, for the intent of man’s heart is evil from his youth; and I will never again destroy every living thing, as I have done.